harrycresswell/harry/content/things.md

 [In Detail](https://indtl.com/).
 An engagememnt ring concierge service which started life as a jewellery blog.
 I co-founded the project back in 2011, with Jewellery consultant Beanie Major.

+[AIN Jobs](https://ain-jobs.netlify.app/).
+A Jobs board built for Angel Investment network using Gatsby and React.

 [Remote Cards](https://remotecards.netlify.app/) is a fun card generator tool for promoting live streaming events.
 I built this with my brother [Ben](https://benmclaren.xyz/) during the first week of the Covid-19 lockdown.

 [instagram-hugo](https://github.com/harrycresswell/instagram-hugo).
 A simple demo showing how to create an Instagram feed on a Hugo website using the now defunct Profile Page Images Loader by [Joost van der Schee](https://usecue.com/).